sio/LibPQ/README.md

 ## Table functions

+- **Table.ConcatenateRows** -
+  Add all columns from tableB to tableA (with values)

 - **Table.CountDuplicates** -
   Add a column to a table that will show the number of rows that contain the same value of key field as the current row.

+- **Table.UseLastValid** -
+  Validate all rows in the input table and replace the invalid ones with the previous valid value.

 ## Unit testing framework